openmm/openmmforcefields/README.md

 The `openforcefield` toolkit charging method [`Molecule.compute_partial_charges_am1bcc`](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openforcefield.topology.Molecule.html#openforcefield.topology.Molecule.compute_partial_charges_am1bcc) is used to assign partial charges.
 The [canonical AM1-BCC charging method](https://docs.eyesopen.com/toolkits/cookbook/python/modeling/am1-bcc.html) is used to assign ELF10 charges if the OpenEye Toolkit is available.
-If not, [`antechamber -c bcc`](http://ambermd.org/antechamber/) from the [AmberTools]](http://ambermd.org/AmberTools.php) distribution (which uses the `sqm` semiempirical quantum chemical package) is used to assign AM1-BCC charges.
+If not, [Antechamber](http://ambermd.org/antechamber/) from the [AmberTools](http://ambermd.org/AmberTools.php) distribution (which uses the `sqm` semiempirical quantum chemical package) is used to assign AM1-BCC charges (`antechamber -c bcc`).

-*Note:* The molecule you specify must have the all protons and stereochemistry explicitly specified, and must match the exact protonation and tautomeric state of the molecule that will be found in your OpenMM `Topology` object.
+*Note:* The `Molecule` object must have the all protons and stereochemistry explicitly specified, and must match the exact protonation and tautomeric state of the molecule that will be found in your OpenMM `Topology` object.
 The atom ordering need not be the same.

 ### Caching